Fujifilm X-T20 vs Sony RX1

-The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1 are two digital cameras that were officially introduced, respectively, in January 2017 and September 2012.
+The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX1 are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2012.
 The X-T20 is a mirrorless interchangeable lens camera, while the RX1 is a fixed lens compact.
-The cameras are based on an APS-C (X-T20) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (X-T20) and a full frame (RX1) sensor.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Sony RX1 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1 is notably smaller (25 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the RX1 are weather-sealed.